mil/userbound.com-gulp/src/interfaces/entries/2014-02-12-Keyboard-Tiler.md

 category: linux
 ---

-## A More Paradigmatic Tiler
+## Overview
-Look down at your keyboard and consider the grid of keys from **1** down to **Z** over to **/**, and up to **0**.
-That's a 4x10 grid.
-Imagine mapping the visual space of your screen to the keyboard.
+On a keyboard, the keys from **1** down to **Z** over to **/**, and up to **0** is a 4x10 grid.
+Imagine mapping the visual space of your screen to that grid from your keyboard.
 You would have 40 tiles to arrange windows.
-This is a script does just that.
+This script does just that.
 It takes any two keys on your keyboard and positions your window using the keyboard as a your interface and visual referent.

 <div class='block'><table id="keyboard">